adolfoeliazat/Tinderella/README.md

 ### Motivation

-Shopping for women is actually a very visual process.
+Shopping for women is a very visual process.
 Women are often inspired by what they see -magazines spreads, images on social network, However, most online retailers generate recommedations based on consumer search and view history.
 Two major disadvantage of this method are voilation of consumer privacy and encountering the cold start problem.

 Tinderella leverages techniques used in the field of computer vision and machine learning to generate recommendations.